- Reviewed: 13 June 2022, 15:21 NZST

 Exercise increased caution

-Exercise increased caution in the Cook Islands.
-Detailed information about quarantine-free travel with the Cook Islands can be found on the Unite Against COVID-19 website.View Larger Map Close/Open map
+Exercise increased caution in the Cook Islands (level 2 of 4).View Larger Map Close/Open map

 Although the crime rate in the Cook Islands is low, New Zealanders are advised to take care of their belongings and ensure that their accommodation is locked at all times.
 Thieves may target items (such as phones, cash, ipads) left on the beach or otherwise unsecured in scooters or motorcycles and accommodations.